tjodelberg/verilog-mode-quickstart/README.md

   3. Verilog-mode plugin for Emacs.
   4. Verilog-mode plugin for Vim.

-All of this is already configured for you in .vimrc_example and the elisp folder included in this repo.
+All of this is already configured in the .vimrc_example and the elisp folder included in this repo.

 Quick start: